 The plan details strategies to minimise or avoid the triggers that contribute to the challenging behaviours by providing the individual with:

-- Teaching the individual – Teaching the student positive ways of communicating their messages and managing their emotions and behaviours.
+Teaching the individual – Teaching the individual positive ways of communicating their messages and managing their emotions and behaviours.

 As parents, teachers, support staff and professionals, we can work as a team to support an individual with emotional and behavioural difficulties.